iota-community/Community-Governance/README.md

 ### **Core development Team**

-A team of community members will do the development of the Treasury voting system.
+A team of community members will develop the Treasury voting system.
 The core developer will be Adam_unchained https://github.com/adamkundrat supported by Gman214 and frnfa.
 The scope of work is laid out in this specification: https://github.com/iota-community/treasury/blob/main/specifications/treasury-tech-proposal.md